daxia-longque-dev/daxia-longque-dev/README.md

 We provide three official channels for you to download the latest documents, firmware, and tools.

 1. [GitHub (Current Repository)](https://github.com/repos?q=owner%3A%40me)

-All official resources are maintained and updated here.
-Browse the repository list above to find the folder corresponding to your module model.

 2. [Baidu Cloud](https://pan.baidu.com/s/1TM_bhhZxs1XYpwCInLnWmQ?pwd=DXLQ)